choorhong/tyr-sys/README.md

 - Run the `start` script in `package.json` or simply execute `npm start`.
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-# A. SQL Improvement Logic Test
+# B. SQL Improvement Logic Test

 `optimized_query.sql` contains the explanations for SQL query improvements.